Cameron-D/openpose-ptz-control/README.md

 ### MQTT

-By default an MQTT broker is required, you can set the `MQTT_ENABLED=0` env var to disable this requirement.
-In this case, setting `CONTROL=1` will also be required for the program to do anything.
+By default the program will automaticall start controlling the camera when launched.
+If you enable MQTT support and provide an MQTT host (`--mqtt --mqtt_host 10.1.1.175`) commands can be provided to the program through an MQTT broker.
+It is easiest to use Docker to run a broker:

 ```
 docker run -d --restart unless-stopped --name mosquitto -p 1883:1883 eclipse-mosquitto